igorparsadanov/kiln-monitor/README.md

 # Kiln Monitor Home Assistant Integration

-This custom integration allows you to monitor your Bartinst Kiln using Home Assistant.
-It connects to the Bartinst cloud API, retrieves kiln data, and exposes it as sensors in your Home Assistant instance.
+This custom integration allows you to monitor your Bartlett Instruments Kiln using Home Assistant.
+It connects to the Cloud API, retrieves kiln data, and exposes it as sensors in your Home Assistant instance.

 ## Features

 - Monitors kiln temperature, status, firmware version, number of firings, and zone count.
 - Uses Home Assistant's config flow for easy setup.
-- Periodically polls the Bartinst cloud API for updates.
+- Periodically polls the KilnAid cloud API for updates.

 ## Installation (via HACS)